 "Python has been an important part of Google since the beginning, and remains so as the system grows and evolves.
 Today dozens of Google engineers use Python, and we're looking for more people with skills in this language." said Peter Norvig, director of search quality at Google, Inc.

 "Python enabled us to create EVE Online, a massive multiplayer game, in record time.
 The EVE Online server cluster runs over 50,000 simultaneous players in a shared space simulation, most of which is created in Python.
 The flexibilities of Python have enabled us to quickly improve the game experience based on player feedback" said Hilmar Veigar Petursson of CCP Games.

 Regardless of whether you use Python for scripting, data science or web development, today there are many built-in and third-party tools and libraries which will help you write efficient code.
 All the major platforms support Python and Macs even come with it pre-installed!

-According to the TIOBE index, which ranks programming languages based on their popularity, has Python ranked in the number 3 slot.
-It's also the fastest rising programming language in the top 50.
+According to the TIOBE index, which ranks programming languages based on their popularity, has Python ranked in the number 1 slot.

 Furthermore, the PYPL (PopularitY of Programming Language Index) scores Python as the most popular language and also ranks it as the fastest-growing language, based on search engine searches for various programming languages.
 They say: “Worldwide, Python is the most popular language, Python grew the most in the last 5 years (17.6%).”